 While there is no sure-fire way to completely avoid change orders, being alerted to any issues that can lead to a change order in the near future will give you the opportunity to address the situation and potentially avoid that specific change order.
 Therefore, it is recommended you request that Workday provides your organization with advanced written notice of your failure to meet their obligations, so you have a chance to correct those performance issues prior to Workday issuing a change order.

-If your organization is considering having Workday implement your Workday instance, asking for these key commercial asks will help you achieve better implementation cost transparency and price predictability in addition to potentially limiting the number of change orders that occur throughout the project.
+Overall, if your organization is considering having Workday implement your Workday solution, asking for these key commercial asks to be included in your SOW will help you achieve better implementation cost transparency and price predictability in addition to potentially limiting the number of change orders that occur throughout the project.

 What to Read Next: